 A Message from the President

 I became President & CEO of Ultimate EOR Services (UEORS) on September 1, 2014.
-After 27 years working as a researcher in petroleum engineering at The University of Texas at Austin, I am very pleased to be starting the last phase of my career in this exciting and challenging role with Ultimate EOR.
+After 27 years working as a researcher in petroleum engineering at The University of Texas at Austin, I am very pleased to be starting the last phase of my career in this exciting and challenging role with UEORS.

 Ultimate EOR's mission is to provide economically viable Chemical Enhanced Oil Recovery (CEOR) solutions to increase oil production from all types of reservoirs.

 - We have the most experienced and competent technical workforce in chemical EOR worldwide.

 - Our founders are world leaders in EOR technology, design and implementation.

 - Our strategic partners and investors give us worldwide access to all aspects of EOR implementation.

 - We have patented superior technologies which can cost-effectively recover oil in challenging conditions.